There was an error with your log in

 Available itineraries

 Tour du Mont Blanc—it’s one of the most famous long-distance treks in the world, and it’s time you finally cross it off your bucket list.
 What better way to do it than by doing it the classic way: over 10 days, going hut-to-hut.
-You will get to know the heart of the Alps and hit the high-altitude hiking trails around Mont Blanc, and there will be an experienced guide by your side the whole way through!
-Remember, this trek is a lot more than just hiking: you will also get to know the cultural, historical, and gastronomical aspects of the area at the crossroads of 3 countries.
+You will get to know the heart of the Alps and hit the high-altitude hiking trails around Mont Blanc.
+But this trek is a lot more than just hiking: you will also get to know the cultural, historical, and gastronomical aspects of the area at the crossroads of 3 countries.
 Find out for yourself what makes this one of the world’s greatest treks!

 • Your adventure starts at the Planpraz cable car station, easily reached by foot from Chamonix center.
 Get on the trail and hike along the Grand Balcon, passing through alpine meadows and serene forests—showcasing the diverse natural beauty of the region.
 Pass by the Aiguille Rouges nature reserve and the Chésery mountain lakes.
 Today you’ll have a shorter walk, allowing you to gradually adjust to the altitude and terrain.